 -

-To help you choose your major, consider where your interests lie, how you hope to make a difference in the world, and where you would find the best intellectual community of faculty and fellow students.
 Many of you may also be thinking ahead to potential career paths, but you will build valuable knowledge and skills in every major, and any major can lead in a variety of interesting directions.
-(See the Center for Career Development Alumni & Student Stories for a few examples from recent graduates.)
-Minors and certificates are also a rewarding way to complement your major, pursue other passions, and develop other skills.
+See the Center for Career Development Alumni & Student Stories for a few examples from recent graduates.
+The Center for Career Development and the Office of Health Professions Advising can provide further information.

 -